-Although the visitors did find the back of our net, it was only a consolation strike, as we secured three important points in our hunt for European football.
 And that objective was at the front of Santos’ mind when he spoke after the match, highlighting the importance of getting the job done with one final Premier League game left to play.

-Santos opened: ‘It’s special for me because it was my first goal in the Premier League and it came in my first game against Spurs.
+Santos said: ‘It’s special for me because it was my first goal in the Premier League and it came in my first game against Spurs.
 I'm so happy because we won this game, and now we have to move on to the last game.

 ‘The chance to qualify for Europe is still there.
 I know it's a little bit hard, but we have to do our job.
 There is one game left, and we have to work hard this week to win it.